 Ear Problems and Metabolic Syndrome

+This article talks about the ear problems that are associated with the risk factors that increase the risk of heart attacks and strokes.
 Dizziness and Vertigo in the ER Dizziness is one of the more common complaints in the emergency department.
-Patients will usually come in with a chief complain of lightheadedness or a sensation of the room spinning (vertigo).
-Dizziness is quite disconcerting to the patient because there is always associated nausea, a feeling of unsteadiness while standing…
+Patients will usually come in with a chief complaint of lightheadedness or a sensation…

 Cancers Associated with Metabolic Syndrome